princess-oregano/hashtable/README.md

 perf stat -r 10 ./hash_table
 ```

-All versions of program were compiled with `-O2` flag.
+All versions of program were compiled with both `-O2` and `-O1` flag for
+comparison.

 ## Hash functions
 In real-case hashtables average length of list is one element.
 To ensure, that